 David’s research examines how oceanographic variability shapes the distributions of marine vertebrates, and how habitat preferences influence the efficacy of spatially-explicit management strategies.
 He has pursued these questions by developing the conceptual foundation for pelagic marine protected areas (MPAs), assessing the overlap of seabirds with fisheries, and quantifying the habitats of far-ranging species.

 Since coming to Hawaii, David has been using marine predators as biological indicators of plastic pollution in marine food webs.
 Students in the pelagicos lab work on a variety of research topics, involving the distribution, foraging ecology, diet, and plastic ingestion by seabirds in relation to oceanographic variability.
-More recently, the lab has started studying the diet and plastic ingestion by commercially-valuable predatory fishes, like tunas and mahi-mahi.
+More recently, the lab has been studying the diet and plastic ingestion by commercially-valuable predatory fishes, like skipjack tuna and mahi-mahi, and their prey.

 To learn more, check out: